-Suffolk County Council is a supporter of offshore wind.
+Suffolk County Council is a supporter of offshore wind and:

-We understand the importance of the transition to low carbon energy sources and our ambition is that Suffolk makes a big contribution, becoming the greenest county in the United Kingdom.
+- understand the importance of the transition to low carbon energy sources and our ambition is that Suffolk makes a big contribution, becoming the greenest county in the United Kingdom

-We also recognise the economic importance of this industry.
+- recognise the economic importance of this industry.
 Many Suffolk jobs, especially in Lowestoft, already depend on offshore wind.
-Current estimates of the value of offshore wind and maintenance locally is £3bn to 2020, and the industry is seen as sustainable for 60 years.
+Current estimates of the value of offshore wind and maintenance locally is £3 billion to 2020, and the industry is seen as sustainable for 60 years.